bahaidev/textbrowser/README.md

             If doing so for individual fields in field lists, should support adding, e.g., pull-downs, even multiple ones for arguments (e.g., a web search plugin could specify the desired search engine)
+    1. Caching for automated field content like translations (with ability to rebuild)
     1. Specific automated fields
         1. Previously implemented:
             1. Option to show renamed fields (like "Book #" -> "Book Name" for Bible) before